 As a visual learner, I’m always in search of ways to graphically represent my programs.
-Elixir has access to Erlang’s GUI process viewer called Observer, which displays a graphical tree of your program’s process hierarchy.
-The only issue is it’s not included out of the box with most Erlang installs.
-Apparently, this used to be a pretty tedious process on OS X, as googling yielded really complex processes to get it set up.
-I found with the current version of Erlang (19.0) and Mac OS (El Capitan), it’s actually pretty straightforward.
+Erlang (and Elixir) has a GUI process viewer called Observer, that displays a graphical tree of your program’s process hierarchy.
+The only issue is it’s not included out of the box with most Elixir installs.
+Some googling yielded some really complex processes to get it set up, but I found with the current version of Erlang (19.0) and Mac OS (El Capitan) are actually pretty straightforward.

 $ brew install wxmac

 Then, make sure that your Erlang compile options include the

 I use asdf to manage my Erlang install, so I needed to add the flag to this environment variable prior to installing Erlang.

 If you use kerl, you would add the option to this variable:

 Once you have Erlang compiled, you’re good to go - this feature bubbles right up te Elixir!
 You can fire up observer right from IEx:

 Which will open up an amazing tool to explore you running application!